At The Confluence Of Possibilities, Leading Technologies, Beautiful Minds

 Another panelist, Bran Ferren, who was once the president of R&D at Walt Disney Imagineering, also spoke optimistically about a future in which science and art will depend on each other.
 The notion that great ideas are rare is fiction, Ferren said.
 It's the execution of the great idea that is tough.Opening the door to A.I.

-The highlights of the event were speeches by luminaries such as the former American vice president, Al Gore, who discussed a favorite topic: the need to be vigilant about combatting the causes of climate change.
+The highlights of the event were speeches by luminaries such as the former American vice president, Al Gore, who discussed a favorite topic: the need to be vigilant about combating the causes of climate change.
 The keynote address by the CEO of Infosys, Dr. Vishal Sikka, was another highlight.
 Those of you who are familiar with his management style know all about his Renew-New vision as well as his Zero Distance mandate that uses digital technology to form a seamless, digital path from factory floor to end-consumer.
-Dr. Sikka also spent some time announcing the new Infosys Mana platform, a knowledge-based Artificial Intelligence platform that brings together machine learning with the deep knowledge of an organization to drive automation and innovation.
-According to Dr. Sikka, Infosys Mana is about amplifying people.
+Dr. Sikka also spent some time announcing the new Infosys AI Knowledge Platform, that brings together machine learning with the deep knowledge of an organization to drive automation and innovation.
+According to Dr. Sikka, Infosys AI Knowledge Platform is about amplifying people.

-Dr. Sikka's presentation on Infosys Mana couldn't demonstrate any better just how Infosys is leveraging open source data analytics and re-thinking the global enterprise.
+Dr. Sikka's presentation on Infosys AI Knowledge Platform couldn't demonstrate any better just how Infosys is leveraging open source data analytics and re-thinking the global enterprise.
 And his speech was in keeping with the unbridled optimism of the other experts at Confluence.
 This platform, for instance, leverages A.I. with its Infosys Information Platform to uncover opportunities in a company that can give it a roadmap for rapid innovation and growth.
 Then its Infosys Automatic Platform is where the rubber hits the road - it continuously learns in order to build a knowledge base that grows and adapts to changes in the company's underlying systems.
-The third leg of Infosys Mana is the Infosys Knowledge Platform in which all that data has finally been transformed unto useful knowledge that the company has captured and can use to disrupt its market.
+In the third leg of Infosys AI Knowledge Platform all that data is finally transformed unto useful knowledge that the company can use to disrupt its market.